hayakshu/Google-Forms-Responses-To-Docs/README.md

 * This installation is pretty manual since I never bothered to publish this on Google Chrome Store.

 ### Steps
-1. Copy the contents of src/app.gs to your clipboard.
+1. Copy the contents of [src/app.gs](https://github.com/shusinthebox/Google-Forms-Responses-To-Docs/blob/master/src/app.gs) to your clipboard.
 2. Launch the Google Spreadsheet you are interested in.
 ![Spreadsheet](img/install/spreadsheet.png)
 3. Launch Script editor from the Tools dropdown.
 ![Script Editor](img/install/scripteditor.png)
 4. Paste the script contents and save.
 ![Copy Script](img/install/copyscript.png)
-5. Refresh the Spreadsheet and your done!
+5. Refresh the Spreadsheet and you're done!
 ![Refresh](img/install/refresh.png)

 Usage